 Start the activity with a quick background about symbols and Christmas.
 Explain that the festive holiday decorations that you have in your home represent a spiritual meaning and they are displayed to be a reminder for us about Jesus.

 Print out the Christmas Symbols Cards and the Memory Game Sheets.
-There will be four pages total.
+There will be four pages total with the most popular Christmas symbols.
 If you can print onto cardstock paper, then do!
 If not, regular printer paper is ok too.
-Sheet 1, sheet 2, sheet 3, sheet 4.
+If you want to reuse the game over and over again, I would suggest having all of the cards laminated.
+You can store them away in Ziploc bags.

 Cut out the cards and the game pieces.